 Advanced work in ceramics culminating in the production of a body of work of professional standard.
 Study of kiln construction and portfolio photographic documentation.
+Prerequisite(s): ARTS 551.
 Notes: Lab Fee: \$45.
-Offered in fall,

-spring and summer.
+Offered in fall, spring and summer.

 555. Jewelry and Metals V (3:7).